Drzhivago264/Inference_Portal/README.md

     GPT_KEY = "" (OPENAI key for the agent function)
     CMC_API = "" (Coinmarketcap API to get the exchange rate of Monero, you may use different API but you need to rewrite the update_crypto_rate() in celery_tasks.py)

 *Noting that if you run your own private node and process payment via RPC, querying 3rd party exchange for conversion rate does not affect your privacy, unless, you give them a request pattern along with payment pattern to trace you down.
+However, if people go that far to trace you down, you seem to have bigger problems to deal with already.
+Good luck with them.

 Finally you can test the server with: